 Abstract

 Introduction: Endometriosis results in impairment of the physiological mechanisms of ovulation, with fewer follicles found in ovaries.
-The current study aims to assess ovarian reserve (FSH, E2, AMH, and AFC) in infertile patients with endometriosis after laparoscopy
+The current study aims to assess ovarian reserve (FSH, E2, AMH, and AFC) in infertile patients with endometriosis after laparoscopy.

-Methodology: This prospective cohort study was done in a private hospital in Saudi Arabia from January 2022 to June 2022.
+Methodology: This prospective cohort study was done in a private hospital in Saudi Arabia from January 2021 to December 2021.
 Sixty cases were divided equally into three groups, each 20 patients (after laparoscopy was done): Group 1: Patients with severe endometriosis (stage 3 or 4) as proven by laparoscopy, while Group 2: Patients with minimal or mild endometriosis (stage 1 or 2) as proven by laparoscopy Group 3: Patients with tubal obstruction without endometriosis.
 Ovarian reserve markers (FSH, E2, AMH, and AFC) were measured pre-operative in all groups and three months post-operative in the group of severe endometrioses.
 ANOVA and the Post Hoc Turkey test were used to compare the three groups.

 Results: Preoperatively, cases of severe endometriosis had significantly lower ovarian reserve than cases with mild endometriosis and no endometriosis regarding AMH (6.5 ± 1.5, 10.75 ± 1.0, 11.15 ± 2.25 with P<0.001) and regarding AMH (1.94 ± 1.06, 1.51 ± 0.86, 2.3 ± 1.0, P=0.048).
 Surgery further reduced ovarian reserve in the group of severe endometrioses regarding FSH (8.89 ± 2.8, 9.78 ± 2.78, P=0.015), AMH (1.85 ± 1.12, 1.36 ± 0.82, P<0.001), and AFC (6.53 ± 1.62, 7.65 ± 1.37, P<0.001).